sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

          "qauth" / "qpresent" / "qfield" /
          "sqauth" / "sqpresent" / "sqfield"

-> I had thought of using negative integers here to encode these
-> special constants, but that seems too error-prone.

 ### Producing consensus on a field

 Each voting operation will either produce a CBOR output, or produce